An hour or so later, Bob and I walked into a 24-hour animal hospital toting a duck in a bag.

 Now I understood why the vet often had little choice but to euthanize these ducks.
 There is usually nowhere for them to go.
 Usually.

 My husband was at work while Q and I were at this second vet visit.
-He still thought I would rehab Q for a few weeks, and return the duck to the park where he came from.
-Boy, was he in for a surprise!
+He still thought we would rehab Q for a few weeks and return him to the park where he came from.
 Later that evening, I broke the news.

-Wife: “Q will need to be a permanent family member.” <without skipping a beat> “I know you have always wanted a dog, so now is the time to get one.” 😜
+“Q will need to be a permanent family member.”
+Then, without skipping a beat, I added the one thing I knew could sweeten the pot: “I know you’ve always wanted a dog.
+Now is the time to get one!”